Sqlninja user manual

 xp_name

 Name of the extended procedure that executes our commands.
 The default is obviously xp_cmdshell.
+This parameter is used in two different ways, depending on the current attack mode:

-xp_namecontains the name of the extended procedure to create.
-If you believe that re-enabling xp_cmdshell might be spotted, use another name here (e.g.:sp_sqlbackup) - all other modes: the extended procedure name to use.
+• all other modes: the extended procedure name to use.
 It goes without saying that it must be the same name previously used with the resurrectxp mode.

-NULL to use the inline procedure injection technique (see
+xp_name can be set to NULL to use the inline procedure injection technique (see resurrect_xp mode for more details).
+For example:

 xp_name = sp_sqlbackup